 Bands In The Woods Wednesday: The Jimi Hendrix Experience

-The photo, taken by legendary photographer Tom Wright, on a snowy January day, which is not unlike the sloshy weather we are currently experiencing in Ontario as I write this article.
-Tom, who was their manager at the time, took the photos of the band in this remote location while touring in Massachusetts.
-Quite contrary to their icey surroundings the band was a rather warm reception having just released their debut album to critical acclaim, Yer’ Album (1969).
+The photo, taken by legendary photographer Tom Wright, on a snowy January day not unlike the sloshy weather we are currently experiencing in Ontario as I write this article.
+Tom, who was actually James Gang’s manager at the time, took the photos of the band in this remote location, while they were touring in Massachusetts.
+Quite contrary to their icey surroundings, the band at the time were coming in hot, having received a warm reception with the release of their debut album, Yer’ Album (1969).

 Listen to James Gang’s “Funk #49” on Cottage Country Mix Vol. 1 :

 The story goes that they were crashing at a fellow band’s place while on tour with very little to no money back then for a hotel.
-This band happened to be living with bikers, whose bikes held a special place in their homes, with many bikes themselves inside the house.
-The Gang (James Gang now) were eyeing these bikes and were hoping/conspiring to use them in a photo but they were hesitate to ask, impartially due to the snowy conditions.
-When they eventually worked up the courage, the bikers were more than happy to oblige, and proceeded to start the motorcycles inside the house and road them outside where the legendary photo shoot took place, much to the amusement to the band.
+This band happened to be living with these bikers, whose bikes held a special place in their hearts and their homes, with many of the bikes themselves inside the house.
+The Gang (James Gang now) were eyeing these bikes and were hoping/conspiring to use them in a photo but they were hesitant to ask, partially due to the rough snowy conditions.
+When they eventually worked up the courage, the bikers were more than happy to oblige and proceeded to start the motorcycles inside the house to ride them outside much to the amusement of the band.
+This is where the legendary, iconic photo shoot took place.

-Their surprise is confirmed in their expressions, well at least in that of Jim Fox (drums) and Dale “Bugsley” Peters (bassist) on the left.
-The series of iconic photos show the band in the great outdoors.
-Sitting on a couple panhead motorcycles on a snowy and soppy dirt road, surrounded by barren winter trees, but the band don’t seem to mind.
+Here you can see their surprise and amusment confirmed in their expressions, well at least in that of Jim Fox (drums) and Dale “Bugsley” Peters (bassist) on the left who seem tickled pink.
+The series of photos depicts the band in the great outdoors, sitting on a couple panhead motorcycles on a snowy and soppy dirt road.
+They are surrounded by barren winter trees, but the band don’t seem to mind.
 Joe looking a bit grumpy (maybe he wishes he wore something warmer) or perhaps he was just playing it “cool”.

-Looking at the photo above, depicting Joe Walsh pulling the motorcycle out of the barn (I guess they couldn’t get it out the front door), it is not without irony that Joe Walsh would eventually leave James Gang to form his own band in Colorado called, Barnstorm.
-Eventually Joe would be replaced by in James Gang by, Canadian guitarist, Domenic Troiano.
+Looking at the photo above from the series, Joe Walsh is holding the motorcycle just outside the barn.
+It is not without irony that Joe Walsh would eventually leave James Gang to form his own band in Colorado called (wait for it) Barnstorm.
+It’s also worth noting that, eventually, Joe Walsh would be replaced in James Gang by Canadian guitarist, Domenic Troiano (in a Canadian connection).

 James Gang’s “Walk Away” is featured on Cottage Country Mix Vol. 11: